 Almost dying and the stress of thinking that my child had been killed was very traumatic.
 I’m not a stressful person.
 I laugh as much as I can because I know it’s good medicine, I let things go quickly and try hard not to sweat the small stuff, but this event crushed me.
 I was already hanging on a thread because of everything else we had going on; this was the final blow.
 Everyone was emotionally and mentally spent.

 In an instant, life can be over, my friends.
-Please take time each day to pray, to thank God for his many blessings, even for the hardships…because they produce lasting character in us.
-Take time to kiss your sweetheart, to embrace your kids, to walk outside and breathe deeply.
+Please take time each day to pray, to thank God for his many blessings, even for the hardships…because although we hate them, they do produce lasting character in us if we allow ourselves to grow through the pain.
+No matter where you are right now, take time to kiss your sweetheart, to embrace your kids, to walk outside and breathe deeply.
 Take time to live because, in an instant, our time on this earth can expire.

 Today although my heart is still a bit heavy, I’m thankful for God’s provision, protection, and for his peace.
-Without my faith in God through his son Jesus Christ, these trials would have destroyed me.
-But I know that this life is just a pit stop and that the real living will happen after I take my last breath here.
+Without my faith in God through his son Jesus Christ, these trials would have utterly destroyed me.
+Although at times I feel like I’m hanging on by a tearing thread, I know that this life is just a pit stop and that the real living will happen after I take my last breath here.
 If you are broken and need prayer, please don’t hesitate to comment on this post, and I will pray for you.

 P.S.
 This post has a few pictures that I took while driving, hope you enjoy them.
 Oh and if you’re not following me on Instagram please come follow me and be sure to hit the little bell at the top of my Instagram page to turn on story and post notifications.